New Zealand’s distinctive herpetofauna

-- A handling permit from DOC is required for handling and/or disturbance to any New Zealand herpetofauna
+- A handling permit from DOC is required for handling and/or moving of any New Zealand herpetofauna.

 The Wildlands herpetological team

+Wildlands have three full-time herpetology specialists along with several experienced and skilled lizard field ecologists.
 All team members have a proven track record in using up-to-date methodology to find rare and cryptic species.
-The Wildlands herpetological team have DOC Wildlife (handling) permits for both public and private land, which enables a quick response for lizard survey, lizard identification, and assessment of environmental effects.
+The Wildlands herpetological team have DOC Wildlife (handling) permits for public and private land along with a number of Scientific Reserves, which enables a quick response for lizard survey, lizard identification, and assessing habitat values and potential impacts.